Author: Brandon Abbott

 A Close Shave

 Red licked his lips and eyed the aces in his hand.
 Peering over his cards, he watched the grimy gamblers around the table.
 Each of them returned his stare, keeping one eye on Red and one eye on the mound of money in the middle.
 Cigar haze danced with the dingy light of saloon chandeliers and played with Red’s imagination.
-The pot assumed a heavenly glow that whispered to him, tempted him.
+The pot assumed a heavenly glow that whispered to Red, tempted him.

 Go all in, it said.
 This is your ticket out of Widow’s Rest.
 No more watching over your shoulder.
 No more living under the rich man’s thumb.